A cyst. What does that make you think of?

 SYNOVIAL CYST TREATMENT

-Conservative treatment of lumbar spine synovial cysts is recommended
+Conservative treatment of lumbar spine synovial cysts is suggested

 as some are included to disappear without surgery.
 (9)